-Important: Without a strainer, dirt will come into the system, and impact on the workability of pumps.
+- Without a strainer, dirt will come into the system, and impact on the workability of pumps.

+Suction Valve: What is Suction Valve in Reciprocating Pumping System?
 The suction valve is fitted in the suction pipe.
 Why is the suction valve important?
 What will be the problem if there is no suction valve?
 Let me explain, the purpose of this valve.

-This valve allows liquid from the water sump to pump only not the reverse flow to the reservoir.
-Hence, no return will be encountered in the reservoir.
-Due to this no return philosophy, it is called a non-return valve.
+- This valve allows liquid from the water sump to pump only not the reverse flow to the reservoir.

+So, the flow will be always in one direction.
+If there is suction, then only this valve will be opened.
 This valve will be closed during the discharge of liquid to the outside.

+Cylinder or Casing: What is Cylinder in Reciprocating Pump?
 This is a hollow tube-shaped cylinder known as the body or the casing of pumps.
 This is commonly fitted with a metallic lining referred to as a ‘cylinder liner‘.
 The liner helps for the smooth operation and is replaceable when it becomes worn and inefficient.

-This cylinder is consisting of piston and piston arrangements and it is the main portion where water is undergoing a change of pressure.
+- This cylinder is consisting of piston and piston arrangements and it is the main portion where water is undergoing a change of pressure.

-Piston and piston rod arrangement is the main workforce in the cylinder.
+Piston and Piston rod: Piston and piston rod arrangement is the main workforce in the cylinder.
 A piston is a solid type cylindrical part and moves forward and background inside the cylinder, to perform suction and delivery of liquid.